SI 2019 Environmental & Energy Economics

 Hannah Druckenmiller, California Institute of Technology and NBER

-Solomon M. Hsiang, University of California, Berkeley and NBER
+Solomon M. Hsiang, Stanford University and NBER

 Accounting for Unobservable Heterogeneity in Cross Section Using Spatial First Differences

-Discussant: Wolfram Schlenker, Columbia University and NBER
+Discussant: Wolfram Schlenker, Harvard University and NBER

 12:00 pm